nitin42/react-perf-devtool/README.md

 ```

-Use **option** object which is an argument to `registerObserver` to enable logging and setting up a port number.
+You can pass an **option** object as an argument to `registerObserver` to enable logging and setting up a port number.

 **Using the option object**